 General appropriations are provided to each college in a lump sum.
 The institution is given an amount of money to run various programs and then allowed to determine how to use that money for the designated program.
-The primary source for these operating funds is state General Revenue, but funds are also provided from Lottery proceeds.
-The balance of the college operating funds is made up of student tuition, fees, and other local college funds.
+The primary source for these operating funds is general revenue, but funds are also provided from Lottery proceeds.
+The balance of the college's operating funds includes student tuition, fees, and other local college funds.